PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That word again, Wench, you said she was a priestess."

-"Same difference."

-"It's not and you know it," said Asarah.
-"Don't you see?
-How romantic it is?"

-"I see how stupid it is."
+"Oh come on, it was a sleeping beauty.
+They were roping him."

+"You don't know that.
+It could have been true love.
+True romantic love.
+The kind that you only hear about in songs."

+"Yeah, you only hear about it in the songs, because it's not real."

+"You're heart is only filled with money," said Asarah.

+"No," said Boltac, "It's not full.
+There's room for more."
+Asarah rolled her eyes.
+"Besides, that's not the point.
+The point is my head is filled  with common sense.
+Say he's not being conned -- Which is unlikely, but what the hell -- so I give him the sword and he goes and gets himself killed.
+Enh, then that's on me and for what?"

-"No," said Asarah, growing upset.
-"That's how she will know.
+But that's how she will know.
 The only way she can know!"

 "Know what, that he's an idiot."